sasha-polev/aerospark/README.md

 This Library requires Java JDK 7+ Scala 2.10, SBT 0.13, Maven and the `aerospike-helper-java`

-Before you build the Aerospike spark connector you need to build the `aerospike-helper-java.jar` and install it in your local maven repository.
-The `aerospike-helper-java.jar` is used by the connector to perform efficent, multi-filter queries on Aerospike.
+Before you build the Aerospike spark connector you need to build the `aerospike-helper-java` JAR and install it in your local maven repository.
+The `aerospike-helper-java` JAR is used by the connector to perform efficent, multi-filter queries on Aerospike.

 Clone the [Aerospike Helper](https://github.com/aerospike/aerospike-helper) repository using this command:
 ```bash